yb7984/Book-Your-Services/proposal.md

 - Customer review the provider

 ### f.
 What features make your site more than CRUD?
 Do you have any stretch goals?
-- The feature making this site different is appointment information saving into google calendar and shared with the providers
+The feature making this site different is appointment information saving into google calendar and shared with the providers

+Stretch goals:

-- The stretch goal for me is expanding the support from just google calendar to outlook calendar and more other popular calendar system.
+- Expanding the support from just google calendar to outlook calendar and more other popular calendar system.
 Making the system more flexable and the users have more choices.

-- Another stretch goal is going to support multiple google accounts, giving it more flexible provider can use there own account or a shared calendar.
+- Support multiple google accounts, giving it more flexible provider can use there own account or a shared calendar.

+- Using blueprints to seperate different part of the app.
+Making it for flexible and managable